Fliplet/fliplet-cli/docs/API/fliplet-profile-content.md

 See [`Fliplet.Content()`](fliplet-content.md) for more information on what features can be built with these helpers.

-To build these features, create an instance with `Fliplet.Profile.Content()` and use the returned object to call the available methods.
+To build these features, create an instance with `Fliplet.Profile.Content()` and use the returned object in the promise resolving function to call the available methods.

 ```js
 Fliplet.Profile.Content(dataSourceId)